Lundalogik/field-samples/API/adding-attachments.md

 First we will define some basic variables and helper functions to make the example code more readable.
 Hopefully.

-You are going to need an API access token, please follow the steps described in [How to generate an access token](generate-api-tokens.md).
+You are going to need an API access token, please follow the steps described in [How to generate an API token](generate-api-tokens.md).

 The `entityHref` should point out the entity to which we add attachments, e.g. `cases/1`, `units/1`, etc.